Proposal: Go Language Support via Custom GOOS

 Thread Support

-Extending the process model (kernel/src/process.rs).
-See the
+Extending the process model (kernel/src/process.rs) now follows the contract

 SMP proposal for the PerCpu struct layout (per-CPU